a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Configure a shortcut with the target being a directory.
 Open a window.
 Select a file icon.
 Invoke the shortcut.
 Verify that the previously selected file is no longer selected.

 * Launch DeskTop.
 Create 8 shortcuts.
 Shortcuts > Add a Shortcut....
 Check the first radio button.
-Pick a file, OK.
-Enter a name, OK.
+Pick a file, enter a name, OK.
 Verify that a relevant alert is shown.

 * Launch DeskTop.
 Shortcuts > Add a Shortcut... and create a shortcut for a volume directory that is not the first volume on the DeskTop.
 Shortcuts > Edit a Shortcut... and select the new shortcut.
-Verify that file picker shows both the correct disk name and the correct full path.
+Verify that the file picker shows the correct disk name.
 * Launch DeskTop.
 Shortcuts > Add a Shortcut....
-Verify that if the pathname is a volume directory (e.g. "/VOL") and either "at boot" or "at first use" is selected, then an alert is shown when trying to commit the dialog.
+Verify that if the target is a volume directory and either "at boot" or "at first use" is selected, then an alert is shown when trying to commit the dialog.

 * Launch DeskTop.
 Select a file icon.
 Shortcuts > Add a Shortcut...
 Verify that the file dialog is navigated to the selected file's folder and the file is selected.
 * Launch DeskTop.
 Select a volume icon.
 Shortcuts > Add a Shortcut...
 Verify that the file dialog is initialized to the boot volume and no file is selected.